AnaStasia1331/ms4-recipe-book/README.md

 - [Deployment](#deployment)
 - [Credits](#credits)

-# My Recipe Book site
+# My Recipe Book website
 My Recipe Book represents a full-stack web application that uses the relational database PostgreSQL, the Django full stack MVC framework.
 The project also includes setup of the authentication mechanism and checkout system.
+With permission from Code Institute the idea for this project was taken from the MS3 study project with the goal to improve My Recipe book website by simplifying it (e.g. course pages are deprecated) and extedning with the new functionality.

 ![screen shots on various devices](static/img/readme/am-i-responsive.PNG)